nri-kids-interaction-lab/nri-kids-interaction-lab.github.io/actual_model/README.md

 # TO DO

-- [] Figure out why the canvas we're drawing on gets sized to 300x150 somewhere, and fix it.
+- [] Get rid of the little div at the bottom of our overlay that makes it possible to scroll.
-- [] Figure out why the icons are tall and narrow, and then fix it!
+- [] Adjust icon size and dimensions.
 - [] Find a new green check mark icon.
 - [] Maybe: only show icons when the operator is talking?